gateio/gateapi-java/docs/SpotApi.md

         Integer page = 1; // Integer | Page number
         Integer limit = 100; // Integer | Maximum number of records to be returned in a single list String type = "lend"; // String | Only retrieve changes of the specified type.
-All types will be returned if not specified. try {
+All types will be returned if not specified.
+        String code = "code_example"; // String | Specify account change code query, if not specified, all change types are included, and the priority is higher than `type` try {
             List<SpotAccountBook> result = apiInstance.listSpotAccountBook()
                         .currency(currency)